JesusSanchezM/Excel-Skills-for-Business-/README.md

 ![logo1](https://user-images.githubusercontent.com/113047026/230996617-ad6a90fb-0f3c-4a0e-bf00-213bfdde6d70.jpg)

-You can enroll in the course in by clicking here [Excel Skills for Business](https://www.coursera.org/specializations/excel) 👻
+You can enroll in the course by clicking here [Excel Skills for Business](https://www.coursera.org/specializations/excel) 👻

-The structured of each course in the programm is the follow one:
+The structure of each course in the program is as follows:

 ## [1.
 Essentials:](https://github.com/JesusSanchezM/Excel-Skills-for-Business-/tree/main/Essentials)
   - Taking charge of excel